Post OTCF

 The station OTCF, type 1939, is the last born of the apparatuses of TSF which equip the Maginot Line in 1940.
 It is to say if it is interesting to study, would be this only to have an idea about the role that the French high command of the time intends to make play radio.
 Indeed, the degree of technicality of a material is often closely related to the interest that one carries to him.

 The second interest of station OTCF is personal.
-The Colonel of the Genious Philippe Truttmann (known of all the amateurs of the Maginot Line for its work on the fortification) did not unearth significant information on station OTCF, that the performances little reluisantes made disappear as of the armistice from 1940.
-His/her son Michel and myself took up the challenge and have finally the chance to cross of them some traces of which we make you share, after our publication of [CAP-MARTIN. and OTCF.
-TYPE 1939 (1996)].
+During his research, the Colonel of the Genious Philippe Truttmann (known of all the amateurs of fortification) not having succeeded in unearthing significant information on station OTCF, it was trying, for his son Michel and myself, to take up the challenge.
+We had finally the chance to cross of them some traces of which we make you share.
+(R.Cima)

-Station OTCF 1939 (Very Short Waves of Fortress), material of fortress, is a Émetteur-récepteur station, transportable [because of its compactness], but not transportable [unusable by infantrymen moving].
-Its exploitation is done only in telephony, over all wavelengths ranging between 4m and 7,5m.
+Station OTCF 1939 (Very Short Waves of Fortress), material of fortress, is a Émetteur-récepteur station, transportable [because of its compactness], but not transportable [unusable by infantrymen moving because of its consequent food].
+Its exploitation is done only in phone, over all wavelengths ranging between 4m and 7,5m.
 Its normal employment is in station-with-station, the use in network is completely exceptional.

 Station OTCF is used: